OpenDosimeter/OpenDosimeter/software/README.md

     - ``Adafruit_SSD1306``
     - ``Adafruit_SH110X``
     - ``RunningMedian``

-Download OpenDosimeter Code
+_Download the OpenDosimeter software_

 4. Download the folder [OpenDosimeter_ino](https://github.com/OpenDosimeter/OpenDosimeter/tree/main/software/OpenDosimeter_ino)
 5. Open the file ``OpenDosimeter_ino.ino`` to open the code in ArduinoIDE
-6. Feel free to modify the code to add new desired features Program the Device
+6. Here you can inspect and modify the code to add new desired features

+_Program the Device_

-7. Flash the Pico
+8. Flash the Pico
     - Connect Pico over USB
     - Choose the following settings:
        - **Board:** ``Tools`` --> ``Board`` --> ``Raspberry Pi RP2040 Boards``